Switch to ex VAT Switch to inc VAT

 • An aesthetically identical finish to that achieved by solid wood, but with the benefits of an engineered core.

 • Often cheaper or similarly priced than the solid wood alternative, despite the additional benefits.
-With the cost of European oak currently increasing substantially and the value of American black walnut being high, an engineered hardwood floor is becoming both a more practical and affordable option as less valuable hardwood is used to make up the floorboard
+With the cost of European oak currently increasing substantially and the value of American black walnut being high, an engineered floor is becoming both a more practical and affordable option, as less valuable hardwood is used to make up the floorboard

 Disadvantages